dsikar/git-workshop/files/lab3.md

 # LAB 3

-## Initialising, branching, diffing, merging, fetching, pulling and pushing
+## Initialising, branching, diffing, merging, pulling and pushing

 ### 1. Initialise a repository.
 Open Git-Bash, navigate to your jci-git directory and initialise a repository - git init